dfinnis/Libft/README.md

 ### Example

-At the root of this repo you'll find an this example *pseudo_cat.c*, which uses our libft functions.
+At the root of this repo you'll find this example *pseudo_cat.c*, which uses our libft functions.

 ```c
 #include "inc/libft.h"